tock/book/src/policies.md

 In this module, we are going to experiment with using the `KernelResources` trait to implement per-process restart policies.
-We will create our own `ProcessFaultPolicy` that implements different fault handling behavior based on whether the process was cryptographically signed using our RSA private key.
+We will create our own `ProcessFaultPolicy` that implements different fault handling behavior based on whether the process included a hash in its credentials footer.